 Editor’s note: This is the first part of the trip by Jennie going from Yerevan, to Tbilisi.

-The smiling lady behind the counter in the fridge-like office sold me a ticket, and told me to be ready in 45 minutes.
+The smiling lady in the fridge-like office told me to be ready in 45 minutes.
 The journey was supposed to take about six hours, and the accounts I’d read online suggested bringing food and drink, so I slipped off to a little supermarket at the entrance to the bus station for water and some snacks to keep me going along the way.

 By the time I made it back with a bulging bag full of snacks, a shiny Mercedes minibus had pulled up in front of the ticket office.
-It had all its doors wide open as the driver, a kind-faced young man, helped a pair of backpackers load their bags into the storage space behind the seats.
+All its doors were wide open as the driver, a kind-looking young man, helped a pair of backpackers load their bags into the storage space behind the seats.

-Peering in, I saw to my dismay that all the seats were full.
-Before I could panic too much that the seats had been oversold and I would either be left behind or have to spend the six-hour journey on a stranger’s lap, the driver swung my bag into the boot and led me straight to the front passenger seat.
+Peering in, I saw to my dismay that the seats were all full.
+Before I could panic too much that the bus had been oversold and I would either be left behind or have to spend a six-hour journey on a stranger’s lap, the driver swung my bag into the boot and led me straight to the front passenger seat.

 An hour later, we turned a corner and a brilliant flash of blue appeared between the two hills to the right – the glorious aquamarine water of Lake Sevan.
 Sadly, we didn’t get to stop, but we got a fantastic view of the lake anyway, rolling along past little makeshift stalls selling rubber rings, swimsuits and cold drinks.
 As I raised my phone to take a photo through the window, the bus slowed, and I wondered if I had been mistaken about stopping.
 Then I noticed the driver smiling at me.

 At about 4pm, we pulled over at a supermarket and bakery on the outskirts of Ijevan, a small town in the Gugark Mountains.
 It was a good chance to get something to eat, attempt to convince a vending machine to spit out a coffee, and grab any last-minute souvenirs.
-Although I had worried a little about finding vegetarian-friendly food, I ended up with a delicious mushroom and cheese pastry, which I nibbled at a tall bar-style table outside.
+Although I had worried about finding vegetarian-friendly food, the baker surprised me with a delicious mushroom and cheese pastry.
+I took it outside with my coffee and a paper bag of souvenir magnets for my family back home, and tucked in at the tall bar-style table.

 Darkness fell as we drove away.
 Outside the windows, the cosy lights of scattered homes and shops flitted by, old ladies selling fruit under tarpaulin roofs, families eating dinner at street-side restaurants.
 The sky began to cloud over ominously.